Religious views on smoking: Abrahamic religions

-With the exception of a few Christian denominations, the Abrahamic religions originated before tobacco smoking was introduced to the Old World from the New World.
-Therefore, these religions do not address it in their foundational teachings; however, modern practitioners have offered interpretations of their faith with regard to smoking.
+Except for a few Christian denominations, the Abrahamic religions originated before tobacco smoking was introduced to the Old World from the New World.
+Therefore, these religions do not address it in their foundational teachings; however, modern practitioners have offered interpretations of their faith about smoking.

 Christianity

-In the 19th century, smoking was considered as inappropriate by certain Christians.
+In the 19th century, smoking was considered inappropriate by certain Christians.
 In the autumn of 1874 George Frederick Pentecost got into the so-called Daily Telegraph scandal: a smoking controversy, over which his counterpart Charles Spurgeon, known as the 'prince of preachers', was exploited by the tobacco industry.
 Tobacco was listed, along with drunkenness, gambling, cards, dancing and theatre-going, in J.M.
 Judy's Questionable Amusements and Worthy Substitutes, a book featuring anti-smoking dialogue which was published in 1904 by the Western Methodist Book of Concern.
 However, Johann Sebastian Bach was known to enjoy smoking a pipe, and wrote poetry on how doing so enhanced his relationship with God.